Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Introduction: Numerical simulation and requirements for a digital twin

 The simulation models that we consider in the construction of a digital twin for an electrical machine can be divided into three main model families: electrical models, mechanical models and thermal models.
-In this paper we describe the basic equations describing the three model families and how these can be incorporated in a digital twin practically, cf.~sections~\ref{sec:electricalSim}--\ref{sec:thermalSimulation}.
-In addition, we identify the main challenges facing the implementation of a digital twin for electrical machines.
-Since all of these simulations belong to the same physical twin, they are naturally coupled.
-This alone is a real challenge for most simulation technologies, since one needs a multi-physics simulation framework to obtain an accurate model of the electrical machine.
+In this paper we derive the basic equations describing the three model families and how these can be incorporated in a digital twin practically, cf.~sections~\ref{sec:electricalSim}--\ref{sec:thermalSimulation}.
+In addition, we identify the main challenges that one is faced with in the implementation of a digital twin for electrical machines.
+In particular, we discuss the challenge of using simulations within the general software architecture of a digital twin in section \ref{sec:software}.
+The mathematical models are then used in a pipeline for the automatic configuration of digital twins within the general twin architecture.
+Finally, in section \ref{sec:demonstrator}, we discuss the implementation of the digital twin in a physical demonstrator.

-A recently very successful systems theoretic framework to deal with multiphysics system that couple different pyhsical phenomena is that of energy based modeling via port-Hamiltonian systems.
-We will employ this approach and present in section~\ref{sec:coupling} a fully coupled mathematical model accounting for electromagnetism, mechanics, and thermodynamics in a corresponding port-Hamiltonian formulation.

-\paragraph*{Mathematical Notation}
+\paragraph*{Mathematical notation}

 Throughout this manuscript, we use bold font for vectors and vector-valued functions.
 We denote the set of real numbers by $\R$, the standard Euclidean space of dimension $n$ by $\R^n$, and the Euclidean inner product of two vectors $\boldsymbol{v},\boldsymbol{w}\in\R^n$ by $\boldsymbol{v}\cdot \boldsymbol{w}$.
 Furthermore, we use $\R^{m,n}$ for the space of $m\times n$ matrices and $\R^{n_1,n_2,n_3,n_4}$ for fourth-order tensors of size $n_1\times n_2\times n_3\times n_4$.
 The tensor product between two matrices $A\in\R^{m,n}$ and $B\in\R^{p,q}$ is denoted by $A\otimes B \in\R^{m,n,p,q}$ and defined via $[A\otimes B]_{ijkl} \vcentcolon= [A]_{ij}[B]_{k\ell}$ for $i=1,\ldots,m$, $j=1,\ldots,n$, $k=1,\ldots,p$, and $\ell=1,\ldots,q$.
 Finally, for the Frobenius inner product of two matrices $A,B\in \R^{m,n}$ we use the notation $\ipF{A,B} \vcentcolon= \trace{A^\top B}$, where $\trace{\cdot}$ denotes the trace.